 Rigid ducts come in various sizes and materials.
 They can either be rectangular or cylindrical and are insulated.
-Many homes and buildings have this type of duct work, which are reliable, enduring and strong.
+Many homes and buildings have this type of ductwork, which is reliable, enduring, and strong.
 Rigid ducts come in three variations.
 The sheet metal ducts are made of either aluminum or galvanized sheets.
-Aluminum is lighter and easier to install and do not encourage the growth of molds because its surface is non-porous.
+Aluminum is lighter and easier to install and does not encourage the growth of mold because its surface is non-porous.

 Sheet metal ducts can also be lined with fiberglass, internally or externally.
 This type of rigid duct is more common in commercial buildings and offices because it suppresses the sound of the air conditioning units.
-But the fiberglass lining can deteriorate over time, posing health risks as fiberglass particles can be released into the air.
-Fiberglass lined ducts are also prone to bacteria and mold contamination and are difficult to clean.
+However, the fiberglass lining can deteriorate over time, posing health risks as fiberglass particles can be released into the air.
+Fiberglass-lined ducts are also prone to bacteria and mold contamination and are difficult to clean.

 Another type of rigid duct is fiberboard, which is made from fiberglass strands.
-The strands are packed together and bonded with resin and covered with foil laminate for protection against moisture.
-While this type is effective for heating and cooling systems because of its good insulation, it is not recommended for ventilation in places like Seattle where humidity is high.
+The strands are packed together, bonded with resin, and covered with foil laminate for protection against moisture.
+While this type is effective for heating and cooling systems because of its good insulation, it is not recommended for ventilation in places like Seattle, where humidity is high.
 This is because of the possibility that the ductwork will become a breeding ground for mildew and mold.
 Likewise, its rough surface can affect airflow.

-It is important to have clean and well-insulated duct work.
-If it’s worn out and it’s not possible to repair or properly seal it, then it needs replacement.
-It is better to have the duct repairs or replacement than have higher energy bills.
+It is important to have clean and well-insulated ductwork.
+If it’s worn out and it’s not possible to repair or adequately seal it, then it needs replacement.
+It is better to have duct repairs or replacements than to have higher energy bills.
 If there is air leakage, the HVAC system will work harder, thus using up more energy and wear on your system than necessary.

-Many homeowners are reluctant to have duct repairs or replaced due to the cost of this type of services.
+Many homeowners are reluctant to have duct repairs or replace them due to the cost of this type of service.
 If you have a hard time making a decision, call the experts at Fischer Heating & Air Conditioning.
-We will send a technician to your home to assess the condition of your duct work.
+We will send a technician to your home to assess the condition of your ductwork.
 Whether it can still be repaired or definitely needs replacement, trust us to give you the most competitive quote for the job.
-We treat our clients like family so we are always ready to provide you with the right options and recommendations to ensure that you’ll have an efficient HVAC system.
+We treat our clients like family, so we are always ready to provide you with the right options and recommendations to ensure that you have an efficient HVAC system.